MechaBay

 Mutual Understanding

 Amuro and Doan developed understanding through their encounter.
-Amuro learned about Doan’s past and current life with the orphans, whilst Doan recognized Amuro as a fellow soldier burdened by combat.
+Amuro learned about Doan’s past and current life with the orphans, whilst Doan recognised Amuro as a fellow soldier burdened by combat.
 Both struggled with their roles as killers, sharing recognition that warfare destroyed innocence.
 Their conversation revealed the psychological toll that combat took on those who fought.

 Final Battle